inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 Starting from scratch led to more correct solutions.
 The group with no sample query had a **44.3% success rate**, while the group that got a sample query had only **21.5% success rate**. **Turns out, a ready-made starting point can quietly steer you in the wrong direction.**

 > Hypothesis 1 _(tn: Reuse of queries results in more errors than starting from scratch  )_ is supported.
 This result is extremely compelling.
-It means that **when individuals compose queries from scratch they are more likely to product the correct answer than when they modify an existing query;** [...]
+It means that **when individuals compose queries from scratch they are more likely to product(tn: produce) the correct answer than when they modify an existing query;** [...]
 > Average performance in our sample showed that subjects generated **the correct answer 44.3 percent** of the time when no sample query was presented and **only 21.5 percent** of the time when an example was available.
 >
 > [...]